Apicurio/apicurio.github.io/_posts/2024-05-14-registry-dereference.md

 Apicurio Registry allows to manage artifacts with references as shown in the [documentation](https://www.apicur.io/registry/docs/apicurio-registry/2.5.x/getting-started/assembly-managing-registry-artifacts-api.html).
 One of the cool features we've added on top of this is the possibility of using a dereference parameter for certain API endpoints that optionally allows you to fetch the full content of an artifact with all the references inlined within the same content.
-This is especially useful in certain contexts to reduce the number of HTTP requests, like, as we will see in this blog, in the Kafka Serializers and Deserializers.
+This is especially useful in certain contexts to reduce the number of HTTP requests in the Kafka Serializers and Deserializers, as you will see in this blog.

 ---